Constitution of Sudan: August 2019 Draft Constitutional Declaration

 On 5 July 2019, the Forces of Freedom and Change (FFC) alliance, representing a wide range of citizens' groups, political opposition parties and armed opposition groups who had protested for many months since December 2018 via massive and sustained civil disobedience, agreed on a deal with the Transitional Military Council (TMC) for a 39-month plan of recreating political institutions to return to a democratic system.

 On 3 August 2019, the Political Agreement from July was complemented by a more extensive constitutional document, with 70 legal articles organised in 16 chapters, called the Draft Constitutional Declaration.
 The document was signed on 4 August 2019 by Ahmed Rabie of the FFC and Mohamed Hamdan Dagalo ("Hemetti") of the TMC.

 The Draft Constitutional Declaration defines the leadership, institutions and procedures for the 39-month transition period.

+February 2025 amendments

+The Transitional Sovereignty Council and the Cabinet of Sudan agreed amendments to the Constitutional Declaration on 19 February 2025, which came into force after being published in the Official Gazette on 23 February 2025.
+The amendments removed references to the Rapid Support Forces and Forces of Freedom and Change, prohibits holders of foreign nationality from government positions, and grants the Transitional Sovereignty Council oversight over foreign policy.
+They establish a Transitional Legislative Authority, to act as Sudan's legislature until a Transitional Legislative Council can be formed and extends the transitional period by another 39 months.